sdkdeepa/Landing-page-application/README.md

 # Landing-page-project2
 Udacity Frontend web developer course project 2

-### Some tips to follow:

-Build a landing page with those specific features:

-- Four sections (hard-coded or dynamically).
+This project mainly focuses students to get hands on experience in the DOM manipulation using Javascript.
+I have created a navigation bar with links using DOM.

+### Project details:

+In the nutshell this project needs focus on the following areas:

+1. Add the Fourth section (hard-coded).
-- Four navbar items corresponding to each section (dynamically).
+2. Create Four navbar items corresponding to each section (dynamically).

+Couple of visuals needs to be added using JS only

-- Clicking the navbar item >>> scrolling the viewport to the target section.
+3. Clicking the navbar item >>> scrolling the viewport to the target section.
 Check this https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView
-- Clicking the navbar item >>> highlighting the item background for the user to follow easily where s/he surfing.
+4. Clicking the navbar item >>> highlighting the item background for the user to follow easily where s/he surfing.
 Check this link https://www.youtube.com/watch?v=jaBLwm_0QAE

 ### Completed project details: